Skip to Content Facebook Feature Image

 Winter storms can be notoriously tricky to forecast — one or two degrees can mean the difference between a catastrophe or a cold rain — and forecasters said the places with the worst weather can't be pinned down until the event starts.

-Georgia Gov. Brian Kemp declared a state of emergency in his state like many other governors while acknowledging Thursday morning that some forecasts have disastrous levels of wintery weather in Atlanta while others have the Deep South's largest city mostly spared.
+Georgia Gov. Brian Kemp, like other governors, declared a state of emergency while acknowledging Thursday that some forecasts have disastrous levels of wintery weather in Atlanta while others have the Deep South's largest city mostly spared.

-Ahead of the storm, Atlanta resident Jennifer Girard bought some blankets and batteries Thursday on a Walmart shopping trip in nearby Chamblee with her 21-month-old baby.
+Ahead of the storm, Atlanta resident Jennifer Girard bought some blankets and batteries at a Walmart in nearby Chamblee with her 21-month-old baby.

-As a precaution, North Carolina’s largest public school system was preparing for potentially several days out of physical classrooms next week.
-The Wake County school system, with 161,000 students in and around Raleigh, told its nearly 11,000 teachers to create three days of assignments accessible online or through paper copies.
+As a precaution, North Carolina’s largest public school system prepared for potentially several days out of physical classrooms next week.
+The Wake County school system told its thousands of teachers to create three days of assignments accessible online or through paper copies.

-Brine trucks were already treating roads from Oklahoma to Tennessee with more states expected to begin treating roads as the storm gets closer.
+Brine trucks were treating roads from Oklahoma to Tennessee, with more states expected to do the same as the storm gets closer.

-Arkansas Department of Transportation spokesman Dave Parker said that this “is not going to be your typical Arkansas storm system.”
-He pleaded for people to be patient and stay home if possible once the storm hits, even if it takes days to clear sheets of ice off some roads.
+Arkansas Department of Transportation spokesperson Dave Parker pleaded for people to be patient and stay home if possible once the storm hits, even if it takes days to clear sheets of ice off roads.

-Louisiana Gov. Jeff Landry implored people, “I beg you, please take this serious,” as he highlighted road preparations, warming centers, some 5,000 power line workers on standby and a stock of 600,000 bottles of water.
+Louisiana Gov. Jeff Landry implored people, “I beg you, please take this serious,” as his team highlighted road preparations and said some 5,000 power line workers are on standby.

-And in Charleston, West Virginia, organizers said the annual West Virginia Hunting and Fishing Show will go on after more than 150 exhibitors signed up for the sold-out event that is expected to draw about 12,000 people Friday through Sunday.
+And in Charleston, West Virginia, organizers said the annual West Virginia Hunting and Fishing Show will go on after more than 150 exhibitors signed up for the sold-out event over the weekend.

 “We’re not thinking about stopping.
 We don’t care if it’s rain, snow or high water," Jarrell said.